msinvent/CarND-Traffic-Sign-Classifier-Project/README.md

 where class 0 'Speed limit (20km/h)' with 180 samples, class 1 'Speed limit (30km/h)' with 1980 samples and so on and so forth.
 Though there is significant difference in the frequency I am not going for data augmentation of balancing because of my assumptionn that if the training and test data set is part of a single sample pool.
 And if the process of selection is random to a good extent then any bias introduced in the network due to biased class sample frequency will not have a significant affect since even the training data will have a similar frequency distribution. ( It is just an assumptions and I might would have come back to it if the accurary requirement after all my other effors would not have would not have given me satisfactorily result )

+* The size of training set is 34799
+* The size of the validation set is 4410
+* The size of test set is 12630
+* The shape of a traffic sign image is (32,32,3)
+* The number of unique classes/labels in the data set is 43

 ### Design, train and test a model architecture
 As I mentioned above the first step of data preprocessing was to change the image to gray scale using
 ```